Wizek/haskell-pair-programming/README.md

    "calls".
 I'm not sure I'd be comfortable doing that and would be more interested in text-based interaction.
 I don't even necessarily strictly want to do pair-programming--just working together with someone on something would be great!

+## abailly

+1. Availability

+   I'm available some evenings and at lunch time during weekdays.

+2. Experience

+   I've been programming with Haskell in my spare time since 2001 and professionally since 2014.
+   I have broad knowledge of quite a few parts of Haskell, from building to some type-level wizardry.

+3. Interests

+   Helping others getting stuff done.
+   Learning new ways of working with Haskell.